Deal activity at an all-time high: There have been more than 44 M&A deals in 2018 so far, with multiples reaching north of 25x EBITDA

 What’s the next big thing in pet?

 The changing nature of competition will continue to drive consolidation in the core pet food and vetmed categories; however, the relatively nascent but rapidly growing adjacencies may provide “hidden in plain sight” opportunities for investment.
-These adjacencies include other food categories, for example, specialty cat food (currently dominated by traditional Japanese brands), pet technology (a sector in early-stage growth), and pet services (a highly fragmented industry) including training, boarding/hotels, grooming, hydrotherapy, and others.
-While it’s impossible to forecast the future, investors should take comfort that cat and dogs have been with humans for over thousands of years and their influence on our lives is only ever increasing.
-In twenty years, of course, we may all have replaced our beloved pets with cat videos and crypto-kitties – but we certainly hope not!
+These adjacencies include other food categories, for example, specialty cat food (currently dominated by traditional Japanese brands), pet technology (a sector in early-stage growth), and pet services (a highly fragmented industry) including training, boarding/hotels, grooming, hydrotherapy, and on-demand vetmed treatments/supplements.
+While it’s impossible to forecast the future, cat and dogs have been with humans for thousands of years and over time their influence on our lives has only ever increased